 My professor, advisor and mentor, Don Carew, handed out this article at the beginning of each course while I was a grad student in Organization Behavior at University of Mass, Amherst in the mid 1980’s.

 What does this have to do with leadership?
 Why is this important for both men and women?
 I think the answers will be obvious as you read the article.
-And if you question its relevance today, take a look at this recent article by Melanie Hamlett – 35 years later she’s describing the same issues and she minces no words!
+And if you question its relevance today, take a look at this article by Melanie Hamlett – 35 years later she’s describing the same issues and she minces no words!

 (Note: Please be sure to scroll down to the bottom and check out the interesting and insightful comments).